Strain correlation functions in isotropic elastic bodies: Large wavelength limit for two-dimensional systems: Computational details

 \subsection{Parameters and configuration ensembles}

 We focus on systems with $n=10000$ and $n=40000$ particles.
 We first equilibrate $\Nc=200$ independent configurations $c$ at a high temperature $T=0.55$ in the liquid limit.
 These configurations are adiabatically cooled down using a combination of local MC moves \cite{AllenTildesleyBook} and swap MC moves exchanging the sizes of pairs of particles \cite{Berthier17,spmP1}.
 In addition, an MC barostat \cite{AllenTildesleyBook} imposes an average normal stress $P=2$ \cite{WXP13,spmP1}.
 At the working temperature $T=0.2$ we first thoroughly temper over $\tsamp=10^7$ all configurations with switched-on local, swap and barostat MC moves and then again over $\tsamp=10^7$ with switched-on local and swap moves and switched-off barostat moves.
-The final production runs are carried out only keeping local MC moves at constant volume $V$.
+The final production runs are carried out at constant volume $V$ only keeping local MC moves.
 Under these conditions, $T=0.2$ is well below the glass transition temperature $\Tglass \approx 0.26$ determined in previous work \cite{WXP13,spmP1}.
 Due to the barostat used for the cooling the box volume $V=L^d$ differs slightly between different configurations $c$ while $V$ is identical for all frames $t$ of the time-series of the same configuration $c$.
-In all cases the number density is of order unity, i.e. the particle number $n$ and the volume $V$ are similar.
+In all cases the number density is of order unity.
+For each particle number $n$ and each of the $\Nc$ independent configurations $c$ we store ensembles of time series containing $\Nt=10000$ instantaneous ``frames" $t$.
+These are obtained using the equidistant time intervals $\tincr=1000$ for $n=10000$ and $\tincr=100$ for the other system sizes.